underground-software/ILKD_course_materials/faq/mutt.md

-You can configure your own email client (e.g. thunderbird) to use your course account if you wish, but the instructors may not be able to help troubleshoot any issues that might occur, so you aknowledge that any problems that result from using a different email client are your own responsibility to resolve and do not form the grounds for excusing any failure to complete required course submissions.
+You can configure your own email client (e.g. thunderbird) to use your course account if you wish, but the instructors may not be able to help troubleshoot any issues that might occur, so you acknowledge that any problems that result from using a different email client are your own responsibility to resolve and do not form the grounds for excusing any failure to complete required course submissions.